countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

 *  ### Trello or BitBucket ref:
     * Also include at least one of: references to issues in Trello, Commit IDs.
 Link to trello cards can be found in "Share and more..." after opening a card.
 *  ### Hours Worked:
-    * Enter the time you spent on each project, rounded to the nearest half hour.
+    * Enter the time you spent on each project.

 ## Figuring Out What To Bill